Sensitive to noise Symptom - Causes, Diagnosis and Treatment

 2. What does hyperacusis feel like?

 If you think you have hyperacusis, you will feel sudden discomfort when hearing certain sounds.
-It can be very painful and sometimes, all sounds seem too loud.
-Sometimes it can be accompanied by phonophobia, fear of noise.
+It can be very painful, and sometimes, all sounds seem too loud.
+Sometimes, it can be accompanied by phonophobia, a fear of noise.

 3. Does hyperacusis cause hearing loss?

-Hyperacusis can develop before, at the same time, or after the onset of tinnitus.
-About half of the people with hyperacusis have hearing loss.
-Hyperacusis patients are often bothered by moderately loud, high-frequency, and percussive sounds, such as rattling plates or reversing beeps in truck.
+Noise sensitivity can develop before, at the same time, or after the onset of tinnitus.
+About half of the people with this symptom have hearing loss.
+This type of patients are often bothered by moderately loud, high-frequency, and percussive sounds, such as rattling plates or reversing beeps in truck.

 4. Can hyperacusis go away?

-Hyperacusis usually does not go away on its own.
-People who have found a resolution to their hyperacusis have followed a treatment plan to desensitize themselves to sound.
+It usually does not go away on its own.
+People who have found a resolution to have followed a treatment plan to desensitize themselves to sound.

 Whats app Health Packages Book an Appointment Second Opinion